gear-foundation/gear-wiki/docs/examples/DAO.md

 ### What is DAO

-A decentralized autonomous organization, or a DAO for short, is a new type of way to run organizations or institutions that enable individuals to work together for a specific cause in transparent, fair and honest ways.
-DAOs can be thought of as online groups of like-minded individuals that are also collectively owned and managed by the members themselves in equitable ways.
+A decentralized autonomous organization, or DAO for short, is a novel approach to managing organizations or institutions that enables individuals to collaborate for a specific cause in transparent, fair, and honest ways.
+DAOs can be likened to online communities of like-minded individuals, collectively owned and managed by their members in equitable ways.

-Decisions are governed by proposals and votes to ensure that everyone within a decentralized autonomous organization has a voice.
-This is significant because it means that no central entity can manipulate anything for personal gain or based on personal beliefs.
+Decisions are made through proposals and votes, ensuring that every member within a decentralized autonomous organization has a voice.
+This is significant because it prevents any central entity from manipulating matters for personal gain or based on personal beliefs.

-DAOs offer safe alternatives to pooling together money for a particular cause.
-But this isn’t just money that can be ordinarily managed by members.
-For instance, a group could set up a DAO to govern a charity to begin accepting donations and distributing aid accordingly.
-However, by far the biggest use cases for DAOs at the moment have been decentralized investment funds.
-This is where a group of investors create a venture fund that pools capital together and votes transparently on where to allocate the capital.
+DAOs provide secure alternatives for pooling funds for a particular cause.
+It's not limited to ordinary financial management by members.
+For example, a group could establish a DAO to oversee a charity, accepting donations and distributing aid in an accountable manner.
+However, the most prominent use cases for DAOs at the moment involve decentralized investment funds.
+In such scenarios, a group of investors establishes a venture fund that combines capital and transparently votes on its allocation.

 ### DAO application example by Gear

 Anyone can easily create their own DAO application and run it on the Gear Network.
-To do this, Gear created an example of the DAO smart contract, which is available on [GitHub](https://github.com/gear-foundation/dapps-dao-light).
+To facilitate this, Gear has provided an example of the DAO smart contract, which is available on [GitHub](https://github.com/gear-foundation/dapps/tree/master/contracts/dao-light).

-This article explains the programming interface, data structure, basic functions and explains their purpose.
-It can be used as is or modified to suit your own scenarios.
+This article explains the programming interface, data structure, basic functions, and their purposes.
+You can use it as-is or modify it to suit your own scenarios.

 <!-- In addition, Gear provides an example implementation of the DAO user interface to demonstrate its interaction with the smart contract in the Gear Network.
 You can watch a video on how to get the DAO application up and running and its capabilities here: **https://youtu.be/6lxr7eojADw**.
 The source code for the DAO application is available on [GitHub](https://github.com/gear-foundation/dapps-dao-app).
 -->